emc420/Openwrt-Sigfox-lib/README.md

-# Openwrt-Sigfox-Module
+# Openwrt-Non-Cellular-LPWAN-Module

 This is a library for openwrt supported routers to push router specific information

-1- Recognize Sigfox USB
+1- Supports LoRa, Sigfox

-2- Start sigfox-kunia software
+2- Start kunia, lora-kunia software

-3- sigfox-kunia sends data to connected Sigfox USB at a predefined interval
+3- kunia sends data to connected Sigfox USB at a predefined interval

-4- Create UCI config for sigfox-kunia
+4- Create UCI config for kunia

-5- sigfox-kunia :: software to push data from openwrt to sigfox device
+5- kunia :: software to push data from openwrt to lora/sigfox device

-6- highly realiable driver and lib to bridge between Sigfox and Internet Packet
+6- highly realiable driver and lib to bridge between Non-Cellular-LPWAN and Internet Packet